 Today’s Wonder of the Day was inspired by Heather.
 Heather Wonders, “Why are metal detectors made out of metal?”
 Thanks for WONDERing with us, Heather!

-Do you like to spend time at the beach?
+Do you like going to the beach?
 Of course you do!
 Who doesn’t?
-What do you like to do at the beach?
+What do you do at the beach?
 Swim?
 Sunbathe?
-Build sand castles?
+Build sandcastles?

 Did you know that some people like to search for buried treasure on the beach?
-Have you ever seen someone walking along the beach carrying a long stick pointed toward the sand?
-They may have also been wearing headphones connected to the long stick.
+It’s true!
+They even use a special tool to find hidden objects.
+Have you ever seen a person walking along the beach with a long metal stick pointed toward the sand?
+They may have also been wearing headphones connected to the long metal stick.
 What were they carrying?
-A detector, of course!
+A metal detector, of course!

-detectors can be used to detect objects hiding under the sand.
-The ultimate score would be a large chest filled with long-lost treasure.
-More likely, though, you'll find coins dropped by beachgoers.
+Metal detectors can find hidden metal objects.
+The ultimate score would be a large metal chest filled with long-lost treasure.
+More likely, though, they’ll find coins dropped by other people on the beach.

-Large detectors shaped like doorways or handheld wands are also used in airports and other buildings to help security personnel scan for weapons and other items that could pose a risk to safety.
-So just how exactly do these things tell what’s and what isn’t?
+You may have also seen different kinds of metal detectors in airports and other buildings.
+They’re often large and shaped like doorways.
+Sometimes, security officers even carry handheld wands that detect metal.
+These scan for weapons and other items that could be a risk to safety.
+So, just how exactly do these things tell what’s metal and what isn’t?

-Very low frequency technology, also known as VLF or induction balance, is arguably the most popular detection technology in use today.
-VLF technology uses two coils that create an electromagnetic field.
-When this field encounters an object that conducts electricity, such as , the object’s own magnetic field is detected.
-This causes the detector to emit an alert that a object has been detected.
+Most metal detectors use very low-frequency technology, also known as VLF.
+This technology uses two coils that make an electromagnetic field.
+When the field finds an object that conducts electricity, the object’s own magnetic field is detected.
+That’s when the detector alerts that it has found a metal object.

-Since most detectors must detect a object's magnetic field, objects need to be fairly close to the surface (within about a foot or so) to be detected by inexpensive detectors.
-More advanced — and expensive — detectors can detect things buried much deeper.
-Advanced detectors can also provide information about what types of metals are below the surface.
+Objects need to be fairly close to the surface (within about a foot or so) to be detected by inexpensive metal detectors.
+More advanced metal detectors find things buried much deeper.
+Advanced metal detectors can also provide information about what types of metals are below the surface.